• Contact Us

 AIDA64 features an internal storage benchmarking tool.
 It has a large suite of read and write tests that will measure both linear (sequential) and random disk performance in both transfer rate and access times.
 AIDA64’s write tests are destructive and will destroy all drive data.
 Linear write testing in AIDA64 is what I use as a stress for our thermal capture.
 The random read benchmark here shows us how consistent the read performance is in varying sizes and location on the disk the data is written.

-Sabrent Rocket NVMe 4.0 M.2 SSD Review - Sabrent Rocket NVMe 4.0
+Sabrent Rocket Nvme 4.0 M.2 Ssd Review

-Sabrent Rocket NVMe 4.0 M.2 SSD Review - Sabrent Rocket NVMe 4.0
+Sabrent Rocket Nvme 4.0 M.2 Ssd Review

 Linear Write

-Sabrent Rocket NVMe 4.0 M.2 SSD Review - Sabrent Rocket NVMe 4.0
+Sabrent Rocket Nvme 4.0 M.2 Ssd Review

 At around 150GB written, we see the drive falling to just above SATA speeds at around 600MB/s write speed.
-Once we near 250GB written, the drive wobbles flushing its write data but ultimately oscillates at 300MB/s to 600MB/s by around 400GB written.
+Once we near 250GB written, the drive wobbles flushing its write data but ultimately oscillates at 300MB/s to 600MB/s byย around 400GB written.

 Anvil’s Storage Utilities